microsoft/pxt-arcade/docs/hardware/shoebox-controller.md

-# Shoebox Controller
+# MakeCode Arcade Shoebox Controller

 Want to create your very own DIY Arcade Video Game experience with fun joysticks and buttons?
 It’s easier than you think!
 Follow these instructions to use a shoebox as your controller for Arcade games that you play on a computer.
-Note that these instructions will also work if you want to create a full Arcade cabinet, but instead of using a Raspberry Pi (https://arcade.makecode.com/hardware/raspberry-pi/cardboard-control-panel), use a computer to power it.
+Note that these instructions will also work if you want to create a full Arcade cabinet, but instead of using a [Raspberry Pi](https://arcade.makecode.com/hardware/raspberry-pi/cardboard-control-panel), use a computer to power it.

 <Shoebox.jpg>

 ## Materials

 * Computer – 1 USB port (or 2 USB ports for 2-player games), internet connection
 * Shoebox
 * 2nd Shoebox (optional) – if you want to be able to support 2-player games
 * 1 joystick, 4 buttons (or 2 joysticks, 6 buttons for 2 shoeboxes) with JST cables and USB – note that you usually order these in an Arcade Game Kit.
-We used the Hikig 2-Player LED Arcade DIY Kit for USB (https://www.amazon.com/dp/B07JFXQSM5) which is $45 on Amazon
+We used the [Hikig 2-Player LED Arcade DIY Kit for USB](https://www.amazon.com/dp/B07JFXQSM5) which is $45 on Amazon.
 * Pen knife
 * 4 small zip ties (8 for 2 shoeboxes)
 * Pen or Pencil
 * Decorating materials – paint, markers, glitter, stickers, etc.

 <Materials.jpg>

-Instructions:
+## Instructions

-Map out the Controls
+### Map out the Controls

 * With a Pen or Pencil on the top of the shoebox, draw out where you would like to place the Joystick and buttons